We are aware of the many health benefits of acai berry. However, not many are aware of the side effects of acai berry.

+If you don’t know what Acai berry is, let us explain.
 The Acai palm tree is native to the northern region of South America and found mostly in Brazil and other African regions.
 The reddish-purple berries are important for Amazonian tribal people and Brazilians.
 These berries grow in green bunches with a single seed inside and turn purple as they mature like grapes, and they have an oily coating.
 The Acai fruit puree is commonly used to make jellies, desserts, and ice-creams.

 In This Article